 If all materials are not available, what is available ought to be submitted with the application and fee.
 The rest of the materials should be submitted as soon as possible.
+If an academic unit has a specific deadline, the applicant must submit all required application materials to the Admissions Office in advance of the deadline to allow processing.

 To facilitate the application process, ASU accepts personal photocopies of transcripts and test scores.
-Before registering for classes, every student must submit official transcripts and test scores.
+Before registering for classes, every student must submit official transcripts.

 The Graduate College accepts as official all transcripts submitted in sealed envelopes, stamped and verified by the issuing institution or transcripts sent directly from another college or university.
-The applicant must ask Educational Testing Service to send the test results directly to the Graduate Admissions Office.
-The process of providing all necessary records may take two months or longer.
+The applicant must ask Educational Testing Service to send the test results directly to the Graduate Admissions office.
+The process of providing all necessary official records may take two months or longer.
 Portfolios, letters of recommendation, and statements of goals should be sent directly to the academic unit.